lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task9: prints the result of POWER divided by DIVIDE
 Task10: print the displays of the a result
 Task11: script that converts numbers from base 2 to base 10
+Task12: prints all possible combination of two letters